strimzi/proposals/000-mm2-connector-offsets-support.md

 ```

 Notes:
+* The data supplied by the user will be validated to make sure it is syntactically valid JSON, but the operator won't perform any further validation, instead relying on the API endpoint to return a reasonable error message.
 * If the request to the Connect API fails the operator will add a condition to the KafkaMirrorMaker2 CR status with a warning message that includes the response from the API, e.g.
   ```yaml
   - lastTransitionTime: "2024-06-04T08:44:15.913138115Z"